-Nonfarm Animal Caretakers feed, water, groom, bathe, exercise, or otherwise care for pets and other nonfarm animals, such as dogs, cats, ornamental fish or birds, zoo animals, and mice.
+Animal Caretakers feed, water, groom, bathe, exercise, or otherwise provide care to promote and maintain the well-being of pets and other animals that are not raised for consumption, such as dogs, cats, race horses, ornamental fish or birds, zoo animals, and mice.
 Work in settings such as kennels, animal shelters, zoos, circuses, and aquariums.
 May keep records of feedings, treatments, and animals received or discharged.
 May clean, disinfect, and repair cages, pens, or fish tanks.

-Animal Caretakers with little to no experience tend to make between $17160 and $18580 while the more experienced ones make over $25930 per year.
+Animal Caretakers with little to no experience tend to make between $18160 and $20400 while the more experienced ones can earn over $28780 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Animal Caretaker is to move to a higher paying state like HI.
-Right now, the highest paying states for Animal Caretakers are HI, DC, CA, RI and VT.
+One of the easiest ways to increase your salary as an Animal Caretaker is to move to a higher paying state like DC.
+Right now, the highest paying states for Animal Caretakers are DC, AK, MA, WA and CA.

-3 other factors that can increase your salary as An Animal Caretaker is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Animal Caretaker is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Animal Caretakers what degree they had when they got the job and most of them said they had a No degree followed by High School Diploma.
+We asked other Animal Caretakers what degree they had when they got the job and most of them said they had a High School Diploma followed by an Associate’s Degree.

 Pros and Cons